amberfxy/financial-market-intelligence-rag/IMPROVEMENTS.md

 This document describes the enhancements made to address the teacher's feedback about embedding approaches and multi-source citation balancing.

-## Overview / 概述
+## Overview

-**中文**: 本文档详细说明了根据老师反馈实施的系统改进，包括Word2Vec嵌入支持、混合嵌入方法和多源引用平衡等功能。

-**English**: This document describes all enhancements implemented based on teacher feedback, including Word2Vec embedding support, hybrid embedding approach, and multi-source citation balancing.
+This document describes all enhancements implemented based on teacher feedback, including Word2Vec embedding support, hybrid embedding approach, and multi-source citation balancing.

 ## Summary of Changes

-### 1. Word2Vec Embedding Support ✅
+### 1. Word2Vec Embedding Support

 **Implementation**: `src/embeddings/word2vec_embedder.py`